 If you are a California resident, California law provides you with particular rights regarding our use of your personal information.
 To learn more about your California privacy rights, visit https://oag.ca.gov/privacy/privacy-laws.
 To exercise any such rights, please click the link above within the “Your Rights” section.

-For data regarding Data Requests we received and responded to in 2021, please see [here/link].
+For data regarding Data Requests we received and responded to in 2022, please see Consumer Data Request Report.

 International Data Transfers

 We receive data from End Users wherever they view ads we serve globally.
-The collected data is stored in one of our local regions depending on Customer and End User location and transferred to the United States for data processing.
+We store and process data in the United States.
 Data accessed by customers internationally may be transferred by such customers.